-The US ready mixed concrete industry continues a slow but steady recovery from the downturn which occurred after the general economic crisis in 2008.
+Concrete production and delivery is a $56 billion revenue industry in the United States based on the average 2022 selling price from the Concrete Financial Insights Index.
+The industry continues a slow but steady recovery from the downturn which occurred after the general economic crisis in 2008.

-The weighted average of the full year selling prices reported by the five companies in the Concrete Financial Insights Index grew from $107.78 in 2015 to $124.37 in 2020 for a cumulative average growth rate of 2.9% over this period.
+The weighted average of the full year selling prices reported by the five companies in the Concrete Financial Insights Index grew from $107.78 in 2015 to $139.80 in 2022 for a cumulative average growth rate of 3.8% over this period.

 What is the average price per cubic yard for ready mix concrete in the United States?
 That’s not as simple a question to answer, based on publicly available information, as it might seem.
 There is no government statistical reporting of ready-mix concrete prices equivalent to the US Geological Survey reports on cement, crushed stone, and sand & gravel pricing.
 Additionally, many of the publicly traded participants within the US ready mixed concrete industry do not separately report concrete segment volumes and revenues.
-Five industry participants who lead the industry in financial reporting transparency by reporting US concrete volumes and pricing are Eagle Materials, Martin Marietta, Summit Materials, US Concrete, and Vulcan Materials.
+Four industry participants who lead the industry in financial reporting transparency by reporting US concrete volumes and pricing are Eagle Materials, Martin Marietta, Summit Materials, and Vulcan Materials.

 The National Ready Mixed Concrete Association estimates that the US concrete industry shipped 404 million cubic yards of ready mixed concrete during 2022 and the four companies included in the Concrete Financial Insights Index of weighted average ready mixed concrete pricing represent only 6% of that volume.
 It’s likely that this group’s weighted average pricing is somewhat higher than that of the overall US industry because these four firms have the technical capabilities and plant locations to service large commercial and infrastructure projects requiring higher strength mixes with more costly blends of raw materials.